dbos-inc/dbos-demo-apps/e-commerce/README.md

 ```

 Once the `operon-config.yaml` files have been updated, you also need to create the two demo databases `shop` and `payment`.
+The `start_postgres_docker.sh` script does this by calling `CREATE DATABASE shop;` and `CREATE DATABASE payment;`
+via [psql](https://www.postgresql.org/docs/current/app-psql.html) in the docker container.

-Additionally, you need to configure the schema for those databases via the `npm run setup` command in each of the backend package folders.
+Additionally, you need to configure the schemas for those databases via the `npm run setup` command in each of the backend package folders.
 Both shop and payment use [knex.js](https://knexjs.org/) as a database access library.
 The npm setup command simply runs `knex migration` and `knex seed` to configure each database appropriately.

 ### Run the Demo

 Each of the four parts of the demo must run in its own terminal window.
-For each of setup, each package has a single npm command that is used to build and launch the package
+For each setup, each package has a single npm command that is used to build and launch the package

 * For payment-backend and shop-backend, run `npm run start` to build and launch the app
 * For shop-frontend, run `npm run dev` to launch the app